lcpz/lain/README.rst

 Description
 -----------

+**Note:** the update to 4.x is still in progress: if you experience issues, please report them in order to speed up the process.

 Successor of awesome-vain_, this module provides new layouts, a set of widgets and utility functions, in order to improve Awesome_ usability and configurability.